 Table of Contents

-snapgrid - grid a snapshot into a 2D or 3D image (cube)
+snapgrid - grid a snapshot into a 2D or 3D image (cube), with optional

 snapgrid

-of the datacube can only be regularly gridded in histogram fashion (for
+coordinates of the datacube can only be regularly gridded in histogram

-the property that it can take moments in this variable, pick a number of
+it can take moments in this variable, pick a number of planes or planes

-format, and can be accessed by various other programs for
+and can be accessed by various other programs for smoothing, display etc.

 Although snapgrid(1NEMO)